 Drinking so great right now.
 A terrific balance of both power and elegance showing excellent complexity and depth.
 Sweet black and red fruits, dried red flowers and seamlessly integrated tannins.
 Alcohol is a bit prevalent at first, but blows off after an hour decant.
 Finishes long, velvety and seductive.
-In a wonderful place. — a year ago
+In a wonderful place. — 2 years ago

 Pronounced nose of Juicy red plums, red cherries, strawberry, raspberry and cranberry, rose hips, dust ... fresh herbs and mint then licorice.
 Med+ acid, medium body with smooth silky integrated tannins.
 Medium finish but overall so incredibly weightless yet with so much character... showed even better the second night!

-What is so impressive is how refreshing and lifted this is amongst so many darker ready wines from this warm vintage!!! — a year ago
+What is so impressive is how refreshing and lifted this is amongst so many darker ready wines from this warm vintage!!! — 2 years ago

 Lots of fun bottles were popped at Al’s hosting this past weekend for his birthday celebration.
 All were served blind.
 1 sparkler, 2 whites, 6 reds and 1 dessert wine.